Seoul Jungnang FC: History

-The Early Years
+The early years

 In 1982, Lee Min-geol, an attorney who played football in middle school, started an early morning soccer club in Myeonmok-dong, Seoul.
 He named the club Aram Football Club, and they participated in the Seoul City Office Workers' Football.
-In 1992, the 10th anniversary of the club, the name was changed to Mustang Football Club.
+In 1992, on the 10th anniversary of the club, its name was changed to Mustang Football Club.

 From the start, the club was focused on the love of football, not on competitive achievements.
 It was not uncommon for members of the club to use their own money to support other players' participation.
 In 1997, they started an independent youth club and ran youth tournaments to support youth football development.

 In 2002 the team started competing in the Puma Cup Footy League, which would later become the Connie Green Cup, the predecessor to the amateur K3 League.
 During this period the club was briefly named Dongdaemun Mustang Football Club, but when Myeonmok-dong was incorporated into Jungnang-gu, the team name naturally became Jungnang Mustang Football Club.

 Lee Min-geol had dreams of playing on a bigger stage and giving player who failed during their youth careers another chance at professional football.
 In 2011 he teamed up with Park Hyung-yeon, fellow football lover and head of the Chorus Law Firm, to push for entry in the K3 Challengers League.